ArchAstroArchAgents

 Log in with your work email

 Work email sets up your company workspace.
-A personal email is bounced to the developer portal.
+Personal email addresses aren't supported.

 bash